gnembon/scarpet/programs/survival/README.md

 	When you break a block, the item gets tp-ed to player, and left on ground if inventory is full ALso works for inventory blocks, delaying the check until they are done to grab the items off the ground

+### better_lighter.sc:
+#### By Ghoulboy78
+	When you right click with a torch, it will place torches in a 128 perimeter, and at night it will palce torches on the surface.
+	In survival consumes torches

 ### bridge.sc:
 #### By Aplet123
 	When holding golden sword(configurable), sneaking and clicking block, the blocks in the offhand will be placed